-20. I was there for about six months.
+- 19. I then went to live with EPU-SPO It was a nice house which was not in a scheme and EPU-SPO Seemed okay.
+They were called EPU-SPO was the nicer one of the couple.
+They had a teenage daughter who was about fifteen and a slightly younger son who was called They also looked after a younger boy later on and his name may have been the was about two or three. - 20.
+I was there for about six months.
 I was settled into a school and I had at least one befriender.
 Then I got bored almost and I didn't want to be there because of the strictness of the rules.
-Were stricter than the You weren't allowed to leave the table unless you were excused and I was made to tuck my arms in and sit up straight when I was eating but I refused to comply.
+EPU-SPO were stricter than the Strict allowed to leave the table unless you were excused and I was made to tuck my arms in and sit up straight when I was eating but I refused to comply.
 I was a very angry young man and I rebelled.
 I refused to have the TB vaccine when I was there and I never had it.